 The EU has adopted the Digital Markets Act, the most advanced regulation of large digital platforms globally.
 It sets out a series of "dos and don'ts" for so-called "gatekeeper" platforms that are inspired by competition law cases.
-The DMA entered into force on November 1, 2022, and its substantive rules will become operational during Q1 of 2024.
-Meanwhile, enforcement of existing competition laws against large digital platforms remains a priority for the European Commission, with pending cases against Google, Apple, Meta, Amazon, and Microsoft.
+The DMA entered into force on November 1, 2022, and its substantive behavioral rules will become operational on March 7, 2024 for gatekeepers that were designated on September 6, 2023.
+Meanwhile, enforcement of existing competition laws against large digital platforms remains a priority for the European Commission, with pending cases against Google, Apple, Meta, and Microsoft.

-Authored by Thomas Graf, Henry Mostyn, Paul Stuart, and Emmi Kuivalainen
+Authored by Thomas Graf, Henry Mostyn, Paul Stuart, Emmi Kuivalainen, and Leonor Vulpe Albari